Code-Institute-Submissions/conundrum/README.md

 - Submitting an empty input field redirects to the same page and keeps any incorrect answers if there are any.
 - Entering a incorrect answer: deducts 1 point from the score, deduct 1 remaining guess and displays that answer in the "incorrect guesses" box.
 - Correct and incorrect answers, and skips have their scores displayed on redirection.
-- Entering an incorrect answer 10 times redirects to the next page.
-This results in a total of 9 points being deducted for the incorrect answers and 2 points deducted because a skip was initiated.
+- Entering an incorrect answer 5 times redirects to the next page.
+This results in a total of 5 points being deducted.
 - Answering correctly redirects to the next question, adds 10 points to the score, clears the incorrect answers and refreshes the remaining guesses.
 - All links work and redirect to the appropriate pages.
 - The different combination of correct answers, incorrect answers, skips all total the score up appropriately.